About AIDS Services of Dallas

 In September 1992, the U.S. Department of Housing and Urban Development approved ASD’s plan to develop Hillcrest House, which ASD currently operates in partnership with the Dallas Housing Authority.
 The 64-unit single room occupancy (SRO) facility opened on September 23, 1996.
 Additionally, ASD moved forward on building its first facility from the ground up with the Comal Gardens project, which was later renamed Spencer Gardens in honor of the work of Diana, Princess of Wales, whose maiden name was Spencer.
 In December 1992, ASD received funding from HUD to construct Spencer Gardens, a 12-unit facility for families affected by HIV/AIDS.
 Groundbreaking for the $1.5 million facility took place in September 1997 and Spencer Gardens officially opened in September 1998.

 Unfortunately, PWACD co-founders Moore and Merdian didn’t live to see their legacy of empowerment flourish through today’s ASD, where residents are encouraged to live with HIV/AIDS by participating in ASD Resident Councils and/or by serving as voting members on the Board of Trustees.
 Residents are expected to pay a portion of their income no matter how small for rent and are expected to work as they are able and share in community chores, decision-making and responsibilities.
 Moore died of complications from AIDS in August 1988 at the age of 27 and Merdian of the same in March 1993 at 36.
-In February 1989, current executive director and attorney Don Maison joined ASD and Michael Anderson, former executive director of Phoenix House in Dallas, joined a month later.
-Today, with the support of Traswell Livingston III serving with Don as his vice president and chief operating officer, they preside over a staff of more than 60, a far cry from ASD’s five staff members in 1989.
+Attorney Don Maison has served as Executive Director and President since February of 1989.
+Together with Chief Operating Officer/Vice-President Traswell Livingston III and Chief Financial Officer Bernie Keasler, Don they preside over a staff of more than 70, a far cry from ASD’s five staff members in 1989.
+ASD provides its housing services withou regard for race, color, national origin, religion, sexual orientation or age to all applicants who are infected with HIV/AIDS and their family members.